ibm-cloud-docs/cephaas/faq.md

 {: faq}
 {: #faq-data-post-vol-delete}

 When you delete a block storage volume, all pointers to the data on that volume are removed and the data becomes inaccessible.
 If you later reprovision the physical storage to another deployment, a new set of pointers is assigned.
-The new deployment cannot access any data that was on the physical storage because the pointers have been deleted.
+The new deployment cannot access any data that was on the physical storage because the pointers were deleted.
 When new data is written to the volume, any inaccessible data is overwritten.

 ### Is storage capacity measured in GB or GiB?